dylan-lang/opendylan/documentation/website/source/news/2013/12/23/new-release.rst

 It is a pleasure for us to announce a new release of Open Dylan.

+Dylan is a multi-paradigm functional and object-oriented programming language.
+It is dynamic while providing a programming model designed to support efficient machine code generation, including fine-grained control over dynamic and static behaviors.

+For more information on Open Dylan, see our `website <http://opendylan.org/>`_ and our `documentation <http://opendylan.org/documentation/>`_.

 We have extensive `release notes <http://opendylan.org/documentation/release-notes/2013.2.html>`_, but this release has been about iterative improvement rather than major changes.